Healthy Homes Assessment Wellington

 Draught Stopping Wellington

-If a draught is felt through gaps that are too large or holes that it needs to be closed.
+If a draft can be felt through gaps that are too large or holes that it requirements to be sealed.

 What are unreasonable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections